open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 ## HTTPText Propagator

-`HTTPTextPropagator` requires the injection and extraction of a cross-cutting concern value as text into carriers that travel in-band across process boundaries.
+`HTTPTextPropagator` performs the injection and extraction of a cross-cutting concern value as string key/values pairs into carriers that travel in-band across process boundaries.

 Encoding is expected to conform to the HTTP Header Field semantics.
 Values are often encoded as RPC/HTTP request headers.

-The carrier of propagated data on both the client (injector) and server (extractor) side is usually an http request.
+The carrier of propagated data on both the client (injector) and server (extractor) side is usually an HTTP request.

 `HTTPTextPropagator` MUST expose the APIs that injects values into carriers, and extracts values from carriers.